Anesthesia Physical Classification System

-The purpose of the grading system is simply to assess the degree of a patient's "sickness" or "physical state" prior to selecting the anesthetic or prior to performing surgery.
+The purpose of the grading system is simply to evaluate the degree of a patient's "sickness" or "physical state" before selecting the anesthetic or before performing surgery.
 Describing patients' preoperative physical status is used for recordkeeping, for communicating between colleagues, and to create a uniform system for statistical analysis.
 The grading system is not intended for use as a measure to predict operative risk.

 The modern classification system consists of six categories, as described below.

 |*ASA PS classifications from the American Society of Anesthesiologists

 ||No organic, physiologic, or psychiatric disturbance; excludes the very young and very old; healthy with good exercise tolerance